pataruco/ga-lessons/lessons/final-presentations/slides.md

 Ask for a pay rise!

-Yes, you hear me right, your training have give an edge that can diffentiate you from your colleagues
+Yes, you hear me right.

 Just ask it... they can say no, but what happens if they say yes?!